EarthyScience/FAIRSenDD/website/docs/pricing.md

 This project is creating free and open-source software under the MIT license.
 There are plenty of ways to run the workflow locally after downloading the [data](/background-gfm.html#data).
-However, the workflow can be also be executed with [openEO at EODC](https://editor.openeo.org/?server=openeo.eodc.eu%2Fopeneo%2F1.2.0%2F) by enabling experimental processes and searching for 'rqadeforestation'.
+However, the workflow can also be executed with [openEO at EODC](https://editor.openeo.org/?server=openeo.eodc.eu%2Fopeneo%2F1.2.0%2F) by enabling experimental processes and searching for 'rqadeforestation'.

 ## Price calculator

 Please enter the spatio-temporal extent to be processed.
 The price will be estimated automatically.

-Ressource estimation were based on the following assumptions:
+Resource estimations were based on the following assumptions:

 - Sentinel-1 Sigma0 collection at 20m resolution in Equi7 projection
+- Tile size is 15000x15000 pixels
-- Satellite revisit period of 6 days, e.g., coverage in Europe
+- Satellite revisit period of 6 days
-- data is available in GeoTIFF format
+- Data is available in GeoTIFF format
-- files are located on a network share in the same data center
+- Files are located on a network share in the same data center
-- execution on a  AMD EPIC MILAN CPU with 32GB RAM
+- Execution on an AMD EPIC MILAN CPU on 32 threads with 32GB RAM
+- 100% utilization of CPU and RAM (4 workers with 8 threads each)
-- execution of the Julia package within a REPL
+- execution of the Julia library [RQADeforestation.jl](https://github.com/EarthyScience/RQADeforestation.jl) within a REPL

 <ClientOnly>